AndreeaMihN/ecommerce-frontend/libs/ui/README.md

 # ui

-This library contains the ui components which are used in the company
+This Library containes the ui components which are used in the company

 # Banner